 - Advised a pharmacy on structuring contracts for drug product ownership transfers to align with DSCSA requirements.

-- Advised non-pharmacist dispensers regarding limited application of the DSCSA requirements to such dispensers.
+- Advised non-pharmacist dispensers regarding the limited application of the DSCSA requirements to such dispensers.